tensorflow/minigo/README.md

     luck)
   * `rl_loop.py`, check the cluster name, directory for tensorflow logs, and constants at the top of the file.
-* Seed the model directory with a randomly initialized model. (`python rl_loop.py bootstrap /path/to/where/you/want/new/model`)
+* Seed the model directory with a randomly initialized model. (`python3 rl_loop.py bootstrap /path/to/where/you/want/new/model`)
 * Copy the model to the GCS bucket. (`gsutil cp /path/to/model* gs://bucket/model/path...` etc)